-Immediately prior to the Listing, all Directors have been given a comprehensive training session covering a wide range of topics including but not limited to directors' duties and responsibilities, corporate governance and continuing obligations of a listed company.
+Each of the Directors have been given a comprehensive training session covering a wide range of topics including but not limited to directors' duties and responsibilities, corporate governance and continuing obligations of a listed company.

 To ensure that each Director's better understanding in respect of the Company's conduct and business activities to perform their responsibilities as a Director, the Company will arrange appropriate training, including arranging and funding suitable training and professional development programme for the Directors.
 For newly appointed Directors, the Company shall also arrange for suitable induction training, so as to ensure that they have an appropriate understanding of the business and operations of the Group and that they are fully aware of their responsibilities and obligations under the Listing Rules and relevant regulatory requirements upon commencement of their directorship in the Company.
-During the period from the Listing Date to 31 December 2020, all the Directors, together with the relevant senior management of the Company, have attended suitable induction and/or trainings arranged by the Company.
+During the year ended 31 December 2021, all the Directors, together with the relevant senior management of the Company, have attended suitable induction and/ or trainings arranged by the Company.
+During the year ended 31 December 2021, the summary of training received by the Directors is as follows: